Curious4Tech/Wazuh-Deployment-Guide-Secure-Endpoint-Monitoring-for-Linux-and-Windows/Step-3-Deploy-Wazuh-Agent-Windows.md

-Here’s the SEO-friendly, detailed guide for installing Wazuh agents on Windows endpoints, designed to integrate into your repository alongside the Linux guide:

----

 ### **Step 3: Installing Wazuh Agents on Windows Endpoints**

 The Wazuh agent monitors Windows systems and communicates with the Wazuh server in near real-time through an encrypted and authenticated channel.
 It supports a wide range of Windows operating systems, from Windows XP to Windows 11 and Windows Server 2022.